AdeAdex/School_Management_System/README.md

 Database Management: The application will efficiently manage and organize data using MongoDB, ensuring data integrity and security.

-Overall, the school portal web application will offer a user-friendly, seamless, and efficient experience for students, teachers, and administrators, facilitating various tasks and enhancing the learning process within the school community.
+Overall, the school management system web application will offer a user-friendly, seamless, and efficient experience for students, teachers, and administrators, facilitating various tasks and enhancing the learning process within the school community.